The Atlanta Journal-Constitution Cup

 Q: When will my school receive the trophy?

-A: Trophies are sent directly from Suburban Custom Awards.
-Suburban makes every effort to ensure that submissions received by April 15 will be shipped to arrive in ample time of the school’s graduation/senior event.
-Please note the trophies are shipped FedEx so we must have a physical address, not a PO Box, to ensure delivery.
+A: Trophies are sent directly to your school.
+Submissions received by April 14 will be shipped to arrive before the school’s graduation/senior event.
+Please note that we must have a physical address, not a P.O.
+Box, to ensure delivery of the trophy to your school.

 Q: How does the student receive their trophy?